Effective Rank Analysis and Regularization for Enhanced 3D Gaussian Splatting: Appendix / supplemental material

 \subsection{Additional qualitative results}

-We present normal rendering of our method results.
-Fig.~\ref{fig:ap_normal} are results of the scene 122, with depth distortion and normal regularization loss used together.
+We present a normal rendering of our method results.
+Fig.~\ref{fig:ap_normal} are results of the scene 122, with the depth distortion and normal regularization loss used together.
 Fig.~\ref{fig:bunnies} shows the results of scene 55.
-Fig.~\ref{fig:ap_bike} shows rendering results of Mip-NeRF360 dataset of our method.
-We visualize Gaussians with effective rank smaller than 1.02 in red.
-Effective rank regularization is adaptive to the scene, reducing the number of needle-like Gaussians, while effectively representing the required regions.
+Fig.~\ref{fig:ap_bike} shows the rendering results of the Mip-NeRF360 dataset of our method.
+We visualize the Gaussians with an effective rank smaller than 1.02 in red.
+The effective rank regularization is adaptive to the scene, reducing the number of needle-like Gaussians, while effectively representing the required regions.